alexandergall/bf-sde-nixpkgs/README.md

 Nix packaging of the Barefoot SDE.

+Note: The SDE for the Tofino series of programmable NPUs is currently only available under NDA from Intel/Barefoot.
+The users of this repositories are assumed to be authorized to download and use the SDE.

+In its current form (version 9.2.0 at the time of writing), the SDE officially supports only a very specific set of operating systems.
+The main reason for this restriction is the management of build- and run-time dependencies.
+Packaging of the SDE with Nix removes these restrictions completely and makes it possible to install any version of the SDE on any system that supports the Nix package manager itself, including systems without Tofino ASIC, in which case P4 programs can be executed on the Tofino software emulation.
+Different versions of the SDE can coexist on the same system.

-The first part of this documentation provides a step-by-step description of how to build packages.
-The second part provides some basic information about the Nix package manager as well as a more in-depth description of the SDE package itself.
+The [first part](#part1) of this documentation provides a step-by-step description of how to build and use the packages for developing P4 programs and their control-planes.
+The [second part](#part2) describes how to build packages for P4 applications using the SDE as a run-time environment.

-## How to use this repository
+The [third part](#part3) provides some basic information about the Nix package manager for novice users.
+It also describes some technical details of the SDE package regarding support for Linux kernels.

 The `master` branch contains the current development code.
 Stable releases are contained in the `release` branch and tagged with `v<version>`.

+Additional branches make use of the SDE as a run-time environment for Tofino-based networking applications on production systems.

+As a prerequisite for working with this Git repository, the following steps must be completed first.

 ### Install the Nix package manager in multi-user mode